InspireCZ/phpstan-ruleset/README.md

-# Inspire phpstan ruleset
+# Inspire PHPStan ruleset

-Set of phpstan rules used by INSPIRE CZ PHP developers.
+Set of PHPStan rules used by INSPIRE CZ developers.